LMS-Community/lms-community.github.io/docs/getting-started/advanced-guide-openvpn.md

 ## Squeezebox Touch

-We need the modified community firmware and your ovpn.config as text.
+We need the `openvpn` binary and the `tun` kernel module for the SB Touch and your ovpn.config as text.

 Download the latest `fab4-openvpn-x.y.z.zip` from [Ralphy's repository](https://sourceforge.net/projects/lmsclients/files/squeezeos/) and copy it into the SB Touch: